JustSift/ReSift/docs/main-concepts/how-to-define-fetches.md

 1. A fetch factory that produces many unique fetches
 2. A fetch factory that can only produce one unique fetch

-## Defining a fetch factory that produces many different fetches
+### Defining a fetch factory that produces many different fetches

-As a refresher, a fetch factory produces a fetch instance like so:
+As a refresher, a fetch factory produces a fetch like so:

 ```js
 const personFetch = makePersonFetch('person-id-123');